FRRouting/frr/doc/user/bfd.rst

    the connection with its neighbor and, when it goes back up, notify BGP to try to connect to it.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd strict

+   Strict mode is similar to the default mode, but it will not allow BGP to establish a connection with the peer until the BFD session is up.
+This mode is useful when you want to avoid having BGP sessions up when the underlying link is down.
+And if the BFD session goes down, the BGP session will be closed immediately.
+The same is if BFD is administratively down.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd check-control-plane-failure